 You may be surprised to know what could be buried just underneath your feet.
-With the recent discovery of Richard III’s remains under a car park in Leicester back in 2013, some of the UK’s storied history can be found a few feet below ground level.
+Some of the UK’s storied history can be found a few feet below ground level.
+We learnt this from the discovery of Richard III’s remains under a car park in Leicester back in 2013.
 However, in order to get there, you’ll need a team that is competent in excavation.

-As an essential part of any archaeological dig, excavation teams work tirelessly to glean the historic treasures from the ground below.
-Yet, the process of excavation is used for much more than archeology, finding uses in a variety of sectors from construction to environmental restoration.
-With this in mind, we decided to take a closer look at this essential process and explain what your responsibilities are if you decide to carry out any excavation work.
+Excavation teams work tirelessly to glean the historic treasures from the ground below.
+This is an essential part of any archaeological dig.
+Yet, the process of excavation is used for much more than archaeology.
+It finds uses in a variety of sectors, from construction to environmental restoration.
+With this in mind, we decided to take a closer look at this essential process.
+Learn what your responsibilities are if you decide to carry out any excavation work.

 What exactly is excavation?

-In layman’s terms, excavation is simply the process of moving earth, rock and other natural materials in order to create cavities in the earth.
-Using a variety of tools, equipment and methods, excavation is required for creating everything from trenching and wall shafts to paleontological dig sites.
+In layperson’s terms, excavation is simply the process of moving earth, rock, and other natural materials in order to create cavities in the earth.
+Excavation is needed to create everything from trenching and wall shafts to paleontological dig sites.
+It’s achieved using a variety of tools, equipment, and methods.

 The process

-While the types of excavation will differ depending on the job at hand, there are certain overarching aspects you can expect from the process.
+Types of excavation will differ depending on the job at hand.
+That said, there are certain overarching aspects you can expect from the process.
 For starters, the site will need to be properly surveyed in order to ascertain the boundaries of the dig.
-This is especially important for the construction sector, where precise requirements are essential for a project.
+This is especially important for the construction sector.
+Here, precise requirements are essential for a project.

 Sectors that rely on excavation

-As we’ve already mentioned, there are a host of sectors that rely on excavation services, yet, what are they and how do they benefit?
+As we’ve already mentioned, there are a host of sectors that rely on excavation services.
+That said, what are they, and how do they benefit?

 Construction

 For structures, excavating is done for a variety of reasons, from piling work and other structural jobs to installing plumbing.
 However, while excavation is pretty ubiquitous in the construction sector, there are a host of different ways it can be done.
-One of the main ways that the construction industry distinguishes between excavation types is through the material that it excavates:
+There are several ways to classify excavation.
+The most common is by the material being dug up:

 Topsoil excavation

-This process involves removing the surface layer of the earth, including any plants or other matter that could end being compressed during the building process.
-This type of excavation is extremely shallow, being between 150-300mm in depth.
+This process involves removing the surface layer of the earth.
+It includes any plants or other matter that could end up being compressed during the building process.
+This type of excavation is extremely shallow, being between 150 and 300mm in depth.

 Earth excavation